floydhub/floyd-docs/docs/guides/jobs/metrics.md

 #### Keras

-Keras provides a tremendous degree of flexibility with the [Callbacks API](https://keras.io/callbacks/).
-Here's a simple template that you can use for the Training Metrics integration.
+Keras offers a lot of flexibility with the [Callbacks API](https://keras.io/callbacks/).
+Here's a callback that you can use for integrating Training Metrics:

 ```python
 import keras